-The Philadelphia Inquire Tuesday, April 18, 2017 Philadelphia Media Network Lawyers: Frat members didn't know PSU pledge was in danger by Joseph A. Slobodzian INQUIRER STAFF WRITER Members of the Penn State fraternity where a pledge died following a fall in February thought the victim was merely drunk and in no danger, according to defense lawyers and other sources who have spoken with the students.
-The fraternity members, according to the lawyers and other sources, said they came to the aid of 19-yearold Tim Piazza after he fell down a set of stairs at the Beta Theta Pi house The fraternity members' version of events comes as Centre County prosecutors are weighing possible criminal charges in Piazza's death.
+The Philadelphia Inquire

+Tuesday, April 18, 2017

+Philadelphia Media Network

+Lawyers: Frat members didn't know PSU pledge was in danger

+by Joseph A. Slobodzian INQUIRER STAFF WRITER

+Members of the Penn State fraternity where a pledge died following a fall in February thought the victim was merely drunk and in no danger, according to defense lawyers and other sources who have spoken with the students.

+The fraternity members, according to the lawyers and other sources, said they came to the aid of 19-yearold Tim Piazza after he fell down a set of stairs at the Beta Theta Pi house

+The fraternity members' version of events comes as Centre County prosecutors are weighing possible criminal charges in Piazza's death.
 "The fact-finding process is still underway and we need full answers as to how Tim Piazza lost his life simply by attending a bid acceptance party that was supposed to be dry," District Attorney Stacy Parks Miller said in a statement.
-"Now is not the time to start minimizing the incidents that led to his untimely death because, criminal or not, they were one of the members, however, consimply wrong." defense lawyers and other sources, conception as to what actually hapfraternity members carried the 6'2", pened," said McClenahen, who 205-pound Piazza upstairs, put him spoke on condition that his client not on a couch, gave him water and kept be identified.
-"The brothers did try an eye on him.
-Although he was in- to take care of him, but they simply toxicated, he otherwise seemed fine; misdiagnosed what the problem at one point, he made jokes.
-It was.
-They erroneously believed he wasn't until the next morning when was just drunk and would have to Piazza wouldn't wake up that the sleep it off. fraternity members knew his condition was far more serious.
-That's when they called for emergency help. major from Lebanon, N.J., died a intent.
-It wasn't a situation where day later at Hershey Medical Center, they were just callous and thought having suffered a non-recoverable they would withhold medical treathead injury, collapsed lung and rup- ment to someone who needed it." tured spleen. investigation.
+"Now is not the time to start minimizing the incidents that led to his untimely death simply wrong."

+fraternity members carried the 6'2", pened," said McClenahen, who an eye on him.
+Although he was in- to take care of him, but they simply wasn't until the next morning when was just drunk and would have to Piazza wouldn't wake up that the sleep it off. fraternity members knew his condition was far more serious.
+That's when they called for emergency help.

+Piazza, a sophomore engineering havior but there was no malicious major from Lebanon, N.J., died a intent.
+It wasn't a situation where day later at Hershey Medical Center, they were just callous and thought having suffered a non-recoverable they would withhold medical treathead injury, collapsed lung and rup- ment to someone who needed it." tured spleen.

+investigation.

-State College lawyer Matt McClenahen, who is representing firmed that narrative.
+State College lawver McClenahen, who is representing